 You take PCR and antigen tests while you are ill

 The tests available to show ongoing COVID-19 infection are PCR tests and antigen tests.
 Both PCR tests and antigen tests are carried out while you are ill with symptoms of COVID-19, or if you are advised to get tested in connection with contact tracing.
-PCR tests are currently used on a large scale.
+PCR tests are primarily used in the event of symptoms.
 A healthcare professional can administer the test, or you can take it by yourself through so-called self-sampling.
-The PCR test checks for the presence of genome parts from the virus that causes the infection.

-An antigen test checks for the presence of protein parts of the virus.
 Sampling for antigen tests as well as the analysis of the test itself is carried out by healthcare professionals, or by yourself through self-sampling.
 The antigen test is not as sensitive as the PCR test but provides fast results.
 It can be used to confirm that you have COVID-19 but it cannot be used to exclude COVID-19.
 This means that if you have a negative test result, in some cases you may need to take another test.

 An antibody test can show if you have previously been ill or if you are vaccinated

 An antibody test shows if you have previously had COVID-19 and developed antibodies.
 It takes time for the antibodies to form.
-Therefore, an antibody test is taken no sooner than about 2–3 weeks after you became ill.
+Therefore, an antibody test is taken no sooner than about 2 weeks after you have recovered.
 This means that you should not take an antibody test while you are ill with symptoms of COVID-19.